Erdiko/erdiko/README.md

     * Fangxiang Wang
     * Coleman Tung
     * Varun Brahme
     * Dave LaFLam

-* If you want to help, please do, we'd love more brains and code!
+* If you want to help, please do, we'd love more brains and clever code!
 Make your enhancements and do a pull request.
 If you want to get to even more involved please contact us!

 Roadmap
 -------